 Only then can the many throw off the shackles of Right-wing ideology, as imposed by the wealth and associated power of the few.
 Replacing a status quo rooted and locked in a bygone age, with that more befitting the values, senses and morality of the 21st century.

 Such that, instead of handing politicians what amounts to a blank cheque every five years, we, the people, must be able to intervene and take Government to task on a more frequent basis.
 Especially on issues concerning the essential fabric of a fair and decent society and their far-reaching effects on the lives of the many.
-Issues that bring people together, bridging the politics of Left and Right and embracing a moral vision of shared government that works for everyone.
+Issues that bring people together, bridging the politics of Left and Right and embrace a moral vision of shared government that works for everyone.

 I am talking about a system that puts people centre stage.
 Their needs, put above the demands of big business.
-Big business the servant, not the master.
+Big business, the servant, not the master.
 A level playing field and a levelling of society.
 Bottom, up.
 Top, down.

 As the beating heart of society, the many have the power to bring it about.
-All it needs to rid society of the heinous iniquity of Right-wing ideology is self-belief, steadfast courage and the steely determination to have the present status quo cast into the bin of history.
+All it needs to rid society of the heinous iniquity of Right-wing ideology is self-belief, steadfast courage and the steely determination to cast the present status quo into the bin of history.
 And for the few be made to release their restrictive grip on the lives of the many.

 Until such time, society will remain locked in the status quo of a bygone age.